 The biggest of Spain’s Balearic Islands, Majorca is known for its dramatic coastal landscapes, sunny climate, and laid-back lifestyle.
 It’s also know for tourism, and it supports the third largest international airport in Spain.
 This combination of factors make it an ideal place to study the impact of tourism on the natural world.

-While you’ll spend plenty of time doing field work on the water, back on dry land you’ll be based in the city of Palma, the island’s cosmopolitan hot spot, where there’s lots to explore.
+While you’ll spend plenty of time learning about marine biology and exploring in the water what you learn in the classroom, you’ll be based in the city of Palma, the island’s cosmopolitan hot spot, where there’s lots to discover.

 A crossroads of cultures over the centuries, Palma has a fascinating multicultural flavor.
 Magnificent sites include a Gothic cathedral, a Moorish palace, and a Medieval castle among Modernist buildings.
 Founded by Romans in year 123 BC, the city’s rich Islamic past is still evident within its Old City district.
 The Old Gothic quarter contains many hidden treasures, including small museums, courtyards, and an 800-year-old olive tree.

 Visitors flock to Palma’s marina, palm-lined promenade (hence its name) and urban beaches.